lloydlow/BuffaloAssemblyScripts/README.md

 ### checks_of_scaffold_joins
 This folder contains information on how linkage disequilibrium (LD) data was used together with conservation of synteny with cattle and goat genomes to validate the assembly, order and orientation of contigs in scaffolds.
 It details an R script used to help score LD jump and out of synteny gaps in the assembly to flag potential mis-joins.
 A record of all reordering of scaffolds is also given.

+### gaps_comparisons
+This folder has the raw datasets of gap and ungapped contigs lengths as well as the R scrips used for analysis.